KimJoon93/JAVA_Excel_Parsing/README.md

 Then I thought what is CSV?

 ### What is CSV?
-CSV (Comma separarted version) is file that has been separated by comma.
+CSV (Comma separated version) is file that has been separated by comma.
 It is not same as xls,xlsx.
 First, I thought it's same as xls or xlsx.
 But that is wrong.
 It is not Excel file.
 Every files have meta data in it.
 In program I made xlsx file.
 So it's xlsx file, even